Tim-mhn/My-Uber/README.md

 - simRide_i > simulates the entire book a ride process  ;
 - simRide > same as the previous one except that the ride type is entered before knowing the price ;
 - exit > exit the system.

+For the GUI, run the main method and the GUI will open up.